 In addition to the options, warrants and rights reported above, we made a time-based restricted stock award to Mr. Dorminey in the aggregate amount of 35,000 shares of our common stock, which was not approved by our shareholders.
-More information about the purpose and terms of the award may be found at under the heading "Terms of Mr. Dorminey's Employment".
+More information about the purpose and terms of the award may be found in the "Payments and Rights on Termination or Change in Control" section under the heading "Terms of Mr. Dorminey's Employment".